harrypars0ns/milestone-4/README.md

 Another great feature to let users set the price range so that  they can view clothes that they can definitely afford.

+Using the Google maps API it would be great to have an interactive map that you can view the origins of all of the different clothes.

 Scrolling rows where each row is a different category of clothes 	  eg. Hats, Asian, naturally dyed clothes.
 Similar to a Netflix interface

 - Super users would be able to upload their any aspect ratio of their images and it would automatically crop them to a square.
 Right now you can only upload a square picture while maintaining the organised style of the site.